 The benefit of this is that you do one thing at a time.
 You read first (and highlight) and then you create a mind map from your notes.
 This doesn’t really apply when you write notes on a piece of paper of course.

-Still, a negative aspect to this method is that you create two summaries.
-First one on paper (or highlighting), and the next one in a mind map.
+Still, a negative aspect of this method is that you create two summaries.
+The first one is on paper (or highlighting), and the next one in a mind map.
 This takes additional time which you may not have.

 I suggest you decide on which method you use before you start mind mapping your book.
 In general, the first method works best if you have a clear goal and are already familiar with the content and the book.
 The second method works best if you are going into uncharted territory :).

 I train many people in mind mapping their books (I teach people the third method for this).
 What I often see is that there are three things going wrong in the way people mind map their books.